google/telluride_decoding/doc/decoding.md

-# Brain_decoding Library - decoding.py
+# telluride_decoding Library - decoding.py
 This program is used to build, train, and test decoding models.
 It usually takes as input a TFRecord file that contains perceptual (audio) features and brain signals (EEG, MEG, or ECoG).